Aamon-Magnusson/AamonDwm/readme.md

 #after that I would recommend going into lxappearence to apply the themeing
 ```

-For a basic display of the keybindings hit SUPER + O. (It'll show in dmenu)
+For a basic display of the keybindings hit SUPER + O.

 A list of patches remains inside the Patches folder.

 ## Dependencies

 For the most part it is pretty easy to change the default programs, like the terminal, but here are the dependencies:

 ### From Pacman